Everything You Need to Know Before Visiting Tanzania

 How long should I stay in Tanzania?

-• 10–14 days – Allows deeper exploration, time for Zanzibar, and optional cultural sites like Lake Eyasi or Lake Natron.
+- 10–14 days – Allows for deeper exploration, time in Zanzibar, and optional cultural sites such as Lake Eyasi or Lake Natron.

 What is appropriate tipping etiquette?